MosheOfer1/OOP_Assignment2/README.md

 The getNumOfLines method processes the files sequentially, reading each file one by one and counting the number of lines in each file.
 It is the simplest and most straightforward of the three methods, but it may take a long time to process a large number of files.

 ## getNumOfLinesThreads
 The getNumOfLinesThreads method uses a separate thread for each file.
-It creates an array of LineCounterThread objects, one for each file, and starts each thread.
+It creates an array of Part_1.LineCounterThread objects, one for each file, and starts each thread.
 It then waits for all the threads to complete by calling the join method on each of them.
 Finally, it adds up the number of lines counted by each thread and returns the total.

 Using separate threads allows the files to be processed concurrently, potentially speeding up the process.
 However, creating and starting a large number of threads can be resource-intensive, and the overhead of managing multiple threads may outweigh the benefits of concurrent processing.

 ## getNumOfLinesThreadPool
 The getNumOfLinesThreadPool method uses a thread pool to process the files concurrently.
-It creates a fixed-size thread pool with a thread for each file, and a separate LineCounterCallable for each file.
+It creates a fixed-size thread pool with a thread for each file, and a separate Part_1.LineCounterCallable for each file.
 It then invokes all the tasks and waits for them to complete.
 Finally, it shuts down the thread pool and waits for all the tasks to complete by calling the awaitTermination method.
 It then returns the total number of lines counted by all the tasks.

 Using a thread pool allows the files to be processed concurrently while minimizing the overhead of managing multiple threads.
 However, creating a thread pool requires some setup and may involve additional overhead compared to using separate threads.